lizzcondrey/experiment_playground/.github/PULL_REQUEST_TEMPLATE/basic_pr_template.md

 - [ ] Have updated new and existing unit tests accordingly
 - [ ] Unit tests pass locally
 - [ ] Pipeline completes and passes all stages
+- [ ] Linked associated items to be closed